processone/go-erlang/README.md

 - This version implements the type I needed in Erlang External Term Format for interop with [ejabberd](https://github.com/processone/ejabberd/)

-## Why use BERT?
+### Why use BERT?

 If you want to exchange data with Erlang node, it is handy to use a format that support all the Erlang types, including atoms.
 Without having the concept of atoms explicitly in the data exchange protocol, you end up adding wrapper tuples and conversions on the Erlang side that become very painful.

-If you do not need to interop with Erlang, we would recommand using Protobuf or MsgPack.
+If you do not need to interop with Erlang, we would recommend using Protobuf or MsgPack.

-## Installation

-## Usage

 ## TODO